Robert Rodriguez's unrealized projects: Heavy Metal remake

-In July 2011, Rodriguez announced at the Comic-Con that he had purchased the film rights to Heavy Metal and planned to develop a new animated film at the new Quick Draw Studios.
+In July 2011, Rodriguez announced at San Diego Comic-Con that he had purchased the film rights to Heavy Metal and planned to develop a new animated film at the new Quick Draw Studios.
 On March 11, 2014, with the formation of his very own television network, El Rey, Rodriguez considered switching gears and bringing it to TV.

 Spy Kids 5

 Dimension Films had announced the fifth installment in the Spy Kids series following Spy Kids: All the Time in the World.
 It was under talks to have the original cast expected to return.
 However, the film was permanently delayed from its intended 2012 production, as the film's stars Rowan Blanchard and Mason Cook, who are no longer kids, were both committing to current projects (Girl Meets World and Speechless respectively), and the planned sequel got cancelled as a result.

-On June 16, 2016, Netflix and The Weinstein Company announced an animated CGI reboot of the Spy Kids film series titled Spy Kids: Mission Critical, which was released in 2018.
+There was eventually a fifth film in 2023, Spy Kids: Armageddon, which served as a reboot of the franchise and released on Netflix.